TechSavage2/gablib/README.md

   - Custom (optional) plugin for handling Markdown stripping.
   - Handles and remaps Gab's rearranged results as well as the shortened properties on status JSONs.
 - Partial support for **Groups** (WIP)
-  - Create, Edit, Categories, (Administration)
+  - Create, Edit, Categories, (Moderation)
 - Full support for **Notifications**
   - Get notifications, Mark read, Filters
 - Support for **Accounts** (TODO)